nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-add-ons/nuxeo-for-adobe-cc.md

     addins#popup#up_to_date
 --}}
 ![Adobe Search Tab](nx_asset://f0901da6-6aca-488f-b243-2a4fb3dcfc4d ?w=250,border=true)

+The Search tab allows you to search through all the repository at one time.
+It uses a page provider `adobe-connector-all-images` to control the objects searched and the query results.

 Once you’ve entered your search terms in the Search field, clicking on the search icon lists the results below.